tioui/Eiffel_Game2_Android/README.md

-The library has been compiled and has been confirmed to run on Android architecture armeabi, armeabi-v7a and x86.
+The library has been compiled and has been confirmed to run on Android architecture armeabi and armeabi-v7a.

 Download the source code of:
 	SDL2